eiriniar/CellCnn/README.rst

 CellCnn is written in Python2.7.
 There are several ways to run Python, but we recommend using a virtual environment.
 To set up a virtual environment, you can perform the following steps:

-1. Download the Python2.7 installation script corresponding to your operating system from the [Miniconda website](https://conda.io/miniconda.html).
-For example, for Mac OS it should be called ``Miniconda2-latest-MacOSX-x86_64.sh``.
+1. Download the Python2.7 installation script corresponding to your operating system from https://conda.io/miniconda.html .
+For example, for Mac OS it should be called "Miniconda2-latest-MacOSX-x86_64.sh".

 2. Run the installation script (please use the script name corresponding to your operating system):
     ``bash Miniconda2-latest-MacOSX-x86_64.sh``

-3. Open a new terminal and create a virtual environment for CellCnn, e.g. ``cellcnn_env``:
+3. Open a new terminal and create a virtual environment for CellCnn, e.g. "cellcnn_env":
     ``conda create --name cellcnn_env python=2.7``

-4. Now each time that you want to run CellCnn, you need to first activate the virtual environment by running:
+4. Activate the virtual environment:
     ``source activate cellcnn_env``

 ----